 Optical spectrometers have a wide range of applications across physics, chemistry, and biology.
 You can use them to measure the transmission, reflection, scattering, or absorption of light on a sample as well as electroluminescence or photoluminescence from an emitter.
 Each of these measurements can reveal a large amount of information about the material or structure in question, whether that be a thin film, a 2D material, a chemical or electrochemical solution, a living cell or other biological material, or a distant star.

-The range of colours (the spectrum) produced by a light source will help decide how good it is for a given application.
-Examples of different light sources include fluorescent tubes, halogen bulbs, lasers, broadband white light sources or LED light sources.
-Indoor lighting generally requires a wide range of wavelengths but LEDs for colour displays should emit 'pure' light at a known wavelength.
+The range of colors (the spectrum) produced by a light source will help decide how good it is for a given application.
+Examples of different light sources include fluorescent tubes, halogen bulbs, lasers, broadband LED light sources or monochromatic LED light sources.
+Indoor lighting generally requires a wide range of wavelengths but LEDs for color displays should emit 'pure' light at a known wavelength.
 Meanwhile, the wavelength of a laser determines how far signals can travel when it is used for fiber optic communication.

 (Anti)reflection Coating Efficiency Measurements